devanshhu/InstaViewCS/README.md

 # InstaViewCS

+### NOTE: If You Want to view the image directly Use my HEROKU service @             instaprofile.herokuapp.com/insta/(username)

 #### This is the updated build after Instagram changed their API preferences in June.

 ## How To Use ?